109163101120/drive-to-hipchat/README.md

 `room_enter` webhook that pings drive-hipchat whenever someone enters the destination HipChat room.
 This gives it an opportunity to recreate channels and synchronize users.

+## How much does it cost?

+The code it free, hosting may not be.
+It costs me $7/month to run an instance on Heroku.
+I can't use a free dyno as they require 6 hours of sleep per day.

 ## Setup